reservoirpy/reservoirpy/examples/README.md

 4. **[Simple example on chaotic timeseries prediction](Simple%20Examples%20with%20Mackey-Glass)**

 Example based on Mantas Lukoševičius's minimal example of MackeyGlass prediction and generation.
-The directory include both the minimal example of Mantas (not using ReservoiPy) and the equivalent simple example using ReservoirPy.
+The directory includes both the minimal ESN of Mantas (not using ReservoiPy) and the equivalent simple example using ReservoirPy.

 ## Getting started